Kwai Tara Riverside Villas Review

 Location, Location, Location

-I can easily recommend Izumi Hotel to anyone visiting Bukit Bintang.
+I can easily recommend the Izumi Hotel to anyone visiting Bukit Bintang.
 It’s at a great location near KL monorail stations.
-Plenty of food option from Indian, Malaysian and Arab.
+Plenty of food options from Indian, Malaysian, and Arab.
 Lots of shopping centers if that’s what you’re into.

 What I do like is a good massage and there are plenty of massage shops near the Izumi Hotel.